-To discount your gift to family even more, you may consider first transferring your real estate or other assets into a family limited partnership (FLP) which will fund your lead trust.
-The combination of the FLP, the lead trust and a gift exemption can permit the lead trust to pay income to R-MA for a number of years and potentially transfer substantial assets tax-free to your family.
+To discount your gift to family even more, you may consider first transferring your real estate or other assets into a family limited partnership (FLP) that will fund your lead trust.
+The combination of the FLP, the lead trust, and a gift exemption can permit the lead trust to pay income to R-MA for a number of years and potentially transfer substantial assets tax-free to your family.

 Increasing Payment Lead Trust